Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Tattoos and piercings:

 - Silicone skin is perfect for practicing tattooing.
-Create your own arm or leg and show off your tattoo skills!
+Make your own arm or leg and show off your tattoo skills!

-- A silicone ear or nose is ideal for practicing piercing techniques.
+- A silicone ear or nose is ideal for practicing piercing.

-When designing medical training materials, a layered structure is often the most realistic:
+When designing medical training materials, a layered construction is often the most realistic:

 - Core: Relatively firm platinum silicone or plastic, possibly combined with silicone foam